-Father’s Day and LGBT+ Adoption
+Father’s Day and LGBTQ+ Adoption

 On Father’s Day, dads will be woken to offers of homemade cards and presents in celebration of the pivotal and wonderful role they play in their children’s lives.

 In adoptive families, there is often an added poignancy from the shadow of the fathers who are not there, just as there is on Mother’s Day for the mothers who are not there.
 It’s one of the ways in which when you adopt you become a different type of family – the same but different.
 What is the same is the love that parents have for their children and the need that children have for that love.